Error Estimates for the Deep Ritz Method with Boundary Penalty: Abstract

 \section{Abstract}

-We establish estimates on the error made by the Deep Ritz Method for elliptic problems on the space $H^1(\Omega)$ with different boundary conditions.
-For Dirichlet boundary conditions, we estimate the error when the boundary values are approximately enforced through the boundary penalty method.
-Our results apply to arbitrary and in general non linear classes \(V\subseteq H^1(\Omega)\) of ansatz functions and estimate the error in dependence of the optimization accuracy, the approximation capabilities of the ansatz class and -- in the case of Dirichlet boundary values -- the penalisation strength \(\lambda\).
-For non-essential boundary conditions the error of the Ritz method decays with the same rate as the approximation rate of the ansatz classes.
-For essential boundary conditions, given an approximation rate of \(r\) in \(H^1(\Omega)\) and an approximation rate of \(s\) in \(L^2(\partial\Omega)\) of the ansatz classes, the optimal decay rate of the estimated error is \(\min(s/2, r)\) and achieved by choosing \(\lambda_n\sim n^{s}\).
-We discuss the implications for ansatz classes which are given through ReLU networks and the relation to existing estimates for finite element functions.
+We estimate the error of the Deep Ritz Method for linear elliptic equations.
+For Dirichlet boundary conditions, we estimate the error when the boundary values are imposed through the boundary penalty method.
+Our results apply to arbitrary sets of ansatz functions and estimate the error in dependence of the optimization accuracy, the approximation capabilities of the ansatz class and -- in the case of Dirichlet boundary values -- the penalization strength $\lambda$.
+To the best of our knowledge, our results are presently the only ones in the literature that treat the case of Dirichlet boundary conditions in full generality, i.e., without a lower order term that leads to coercivity on all of $H^1(\Omega)$.
+Further, we discuss the implications of our results for ansatz classes which are given through ReLU networks and the relation to existing estimates for finite element functions.
+For high dimensional problems our results show that the favourable approximation capabilities of neural networks for smooth functions are inherited by the Deep Ritz Method.